-Yes, it is true that a gaming computer is designed especially for playing these games, which a regular desktop computer may be incapable of.
+Yes, it is true that a gaming computer is designed especially for playing games, which a regular desktop computer may be incapable of.

 However, there are a few significant differences between a gaming computer and a regular desktop computer.
-To understand this even better, you should start by understanding the meaning of the two first.

-Differences between Gaming Desktop and Regular
+8 Differences Between Gaming Desktop and Regular One

 A gaming computer will typically come with a better and higher end audio system.
 This ensures clear and distinct sound enabling the gamer to get transported into the virtual world of adventure.